Noah's Ark Animal Sanctuary: Baloo

-Baloo was a male American black bear weighing in over 800 pounds.
+Baloo was a male American black bear weighing in over 800 pounds (363 kilograms).
 Upon his arrival to Noah's ark, Baloo had to undergo surgery to remove the harness that he had long outgrown.
 The harness had become so severely ingrown to the extent that his growing body began to form around it, causing much pain.

 Baloo enjoyed being in the creek that runs along his enclosure or relaxing on the porch connected to the clubhouse.
 He also enjoyed the occasional Tootsie Pop or Oreo as those are his favorite treats.

 The last surviving BLT member, Baloo died May 6, 2025.
 His remains were returned to Noah's Ark, where he will be reunited with the other members of the BLT trio in a memorial at the sanctuary.

 Leo

-Leo was a male African lion that weighed in at 430 pounds.
+Leo was a male African lion that weighed in at 430 pounds (195 kilograms).
 Leo also suffered physically from their treatment prior to arriving at Noah's Ark.
 He was kept in a cage too small to accommodate his growing frame and as a result, he sustained an abrasion to the nose, leaving behind a slight scar in his later years.

 In late summer of 2016, caretakers noticed a change in Leo's behavior.
 During surgery some time later, it was found that Leo's liver had become compromised with a large amount of inoperable tumors.
 As a result of this discovery on August 11, Leo was put to sleep at the age of fifteen.
 He was laid to rest in the trio's enclosure where a statue stands in his memory.

 Shere Khan

-Shere Khan was a male Bengal tiger that weighed in at 360 pounds.
+Shere Khan was a male Bengal tiger that weighed in at 360 pounds (163 kilograms).
 Like his brothers, Shere Khan arrived at Noah's Ark extremely malnourished and in need of specialized care.
 He healed quickly and soon grew into his role as the trio's most playful and mischievous sibling.

 In late 2018, Shere Khan fell ill and in early December it was reported that he was in critical condition.
 On December 18, he died at 17 and a half years of age as a result of failing body functions.
 Shere Khan was laid to rest next to his brother, Leo.